-In September, the South African charitable Trust Footprints 4 Sam, contacted us to organize their first Footprints 4 Sam Virtual World Giving Series Challenge with atlasGO.
+In September, the South African charitable Trust Footprints 4 Sam contacted us to organize their first Footprints 4 Sam Virtual World Giving Series Challenge with atlasGO.

 Footprints 4 Sam is the legacy of Sam.
 Sam was a little boy who spent his entire life in a neonatal ICU, all fifteen and half months.
-Sam died having never gone home and having never been able to go outside to play.
-Sam’s parents, Melissa and Fred did not want other children and parents to face the same devastating loss and grief within the healthcare environment without support.
-Their own experience of feeling unheard and alone has largely shaped the culture of the Trust, with Footprints 4 Sam’s team and initiatives growing Sam’s legacy by changing lives one footprint at a time… through care, support, love, empowerment, hope and compassion.
+Sam died having never gone home and had never been able to go outside to play.
+Sam’s parents, Melissa and Fred, did not want other children and parents to face the same devastating loss and grief within the healthcare environment without support.
+Their own experience of feeling unheard and alone has largely shaped the culture of the Trust, with Footprints 4 Sam’s team and initiatives growing Sam’s legacy by changing lives one footprint at a time… through care, support, love, empowerment, hope, and compassion.

 Their six key initiatives are:

 1. The Super Sam Hero Transport Initiative transports children and their caregiver’s door to door to their hospital appointments and clinics.
 The vehicles are not ambulances or taxis but a chauffeur-driven service to ensure that these families are treated like VIP’s.
 (During Covid, the vehicles have also been used to deliver chronic medication to these vulnerable children).